Take a look at Bucklands history

-Buckland's Monastic history
+Buckland's Medieval history

 Founded in 1278, Buckland Abbey was the last of the Cistercian monasteries to be built in medieval England and Wales.
 For over 250 years, the monks who farmed the vast estate lived in the peaceful solitude of the Tavy valley.
 The Dissolution of the Monasteries saw Buckland sold to Sir Roger Grenville, who began to modify the abbey into a house and home, and later it was sold again to privateer Sir Francis Drake, the first Englishman to circumnavigate the globe.

 Want to discover more?
 Guide books are available in the shop and at the entrance door.